gotutiyan/jalecon_baseline/README.md

 The model is trained with `BertForSequenceClassification` as a regression task (i.e. num_labels=1).

-- Please encode the sentence carefully.
-Our trained models assume that the input sentence is the format as described in the [paper](https://aclanthology.org/2023.bea-1.40/).
+- Please encode a sentence carefully.
+Our trained models assume that sentences are entered in the format described in the [paper](https://aclanthology.org/2023.bea-1.40/).
     - Surround the target token with `<unused0>` and `<unused1>`.
-    - Pass sentence and target token to the tokenizer as two arguments to obtain `token_type_ids` appropriately.
+    - Pass the sentence and the target token to the tokenizer as two arguments to obtain `token_type_ids` appropriately.

-- In addition, do not forget to pass the output logits to sigmoid function.
+- Pass the output logits to sigmoid function.

 ### Example
 ```python